 For example, artichokes, asparagus, zucchini, onions, peppers, mushrooms, and cauliflower can be marinated for a lot longer than vegetables with higher water content, like tomatoes.

-*TIP: Vegetables with high water content, such as tomatoes and zucchini, need to marinate separately or be added shortly before use to prevent a dilution of the marinade.
+TIP: Vegetables with high water content, such as tomatoes and zucchini, need to be marinated separately or added shortly before use to prevent a dilution of the marinade.

 Is it better to use fresh or dried herbs in a marinade?